 6. Activate Cpanel Cache

-Cpanel on most of the hosts provide built-in cache option.
-By enabling it, you can use cache from the server level and it can have a very big impact on website’s loading time.
+Cpanel on most of the hosts provides a built-in cache option.
+By enabling it, you can use cache from the server level and it can have a very big impact on the website’s loading time.

 7. Optimize images